-PageRank of 10 would include sites such as Facebook, Twitter, Instagram, YouTube, etc., which have the highest volume of inbound links.
+PageRank score of 10 would include sites such as Facebook, Twitter, Instagram, YouTube, etc., which have the highest volume of inbound links.

 You may be interested in your site’s page rank score, but Google no longer reveals this information.
 Even though this score is not publicly available, PageRank continues to be an essential part of Google’s secret ranking algorithm.

-PageRank isn’t the only ranking factor (Google has over 200 ranking factors); PageRank can be used to return more relevant and trustworthy results.
+PageRank isn’t the only ranking factor (Google has over 200 ranking factors); PageRank scores can be used to return more relevant and trustworthy results.
 Because of the numerous ranking factors, high PageRank does not guarantee results, but it does help.

 What Is “Link Juice”?

 When a Site links to your web page, Google sees this as an endorsement or a vote.
 Google tallies up all of these link votes to draw specific conclusions about your website.
 This equity is the fundamental theory behind PageRank.